-One of the major advantages of decentralized exchanges is that they do not maintain custody of your funds, and thus the possibility of being scammed or losing your money due to exchange hacks, market manipulations, server downtimes, and other associated problems with centralized exchanges, is near zero.
+One of the significant advantages of decentralized exchanges is that they do not maintain custody of your funds.
+Thus, the possibility of being scammed or losing money due to exchange hacks, market manipulations, server downtimes, and other associated problems with centralized exchanges is near zero.

-In this article I’m going to show you how to trade your cryptocurrencies easily and securely without them ever leaving your wallet.
+In this article, I will show you how to trade cryptocurrencies easily and securely without ever leaving your wallet.